 This gift is the most difficult to accept: myself.
 Sustained growth occurs when I am at peace with who I am.
 The more uncomfortable a situation, the less I want to hear this — because something inside of me believes that it takes effort and maximum inner tension to find my way out of a dead end.
 Sometimes it helps to just sit and be thankful.
 To marvel that I am here, to see what I have achieved, what I have been gifted.

-Wonderful that you have found these words.
-May some of them touch and support you, in your essence.
 In the spirit of John O’Donohue: «Against all attempts at programs and methods, the great art of holiness is to let yourself be.»